Duluth Wrongful Death Attorney

 2. Statute of Limitations

 In general, your wrongful death claim must be filed within two years of your loved one’s death.
 However, there are some unique circumstances in which the statute of limitations could be longer or shorter.
-For example, if the death was originally put down as natural causes but is later revealed as the result of a crime, the statute of limitations will be extended in order to hold an investigation.
+For example, if the death was initially put down as natural causes but is later revealed as the result of a crime, the statute of limitations will be extended in order to hold an investigation.

 3. Settlement or Verdict